Squashing and supersymmetry enhancement in three dimensions: indices, partition functions and symmetry enhancement

 We now show that for special values of $\mu$ the index simplifies.
 For \be \mu=-\frac{\io}{2}(b-b^{-1})\,, \ee the index becomes \be \II_{SU(2)\times U(1)}(p,q)=\Tr (-1)^F p^{\frac{1}{2}(E-{1\over 2} \wt{r}+{1\over3}f+2j_2+f)}q^{\frac{1}{2}(E-{1\over 2} \wt{r}+{1\over3}f-2j_2-f)}\,. \ee Examining the charges in table \ref{charges}, we see that $\wt{Q}_{1\dot+}$ commutes with $2j_2+f$.
 Hence, with this choice of mass two extra supersymmetries are preserved, giving six altogether.
 Moreover, the exponent of $p$ equals $\{\wt{Q}_{1\dot{+}},\wt{Q}^\dagger_{1\dot{+}}\}$ so we can also rewrite the index in the form This makes the squashing independence explicit as all $b$ dependence can be absorbed into a rescaling of the $\bS^3$ radius $r_3$.
 For $\mu=\io {\bmb\over2}$ supersymmetries associated with $\wt{Q}_{1\dot-}$ are preserved.
 This is consistent with the analysis in section \ref{ess}.

 The other point we are interested in is where the index takes the form The exponents in this index commute with all supercharges without tildes, giving a total of eight preserved charges.
 Contributions to the index then come from multiplets satisfying $E=r$, meaning that we can simplify the index to From here we see the squashing independence of the partition function as again $b$ can be absorbed by rescaling $r_3$.
+Note that enhancement at $\mu=-\io\frac{b+b^{-1}}{2}$ happens if one exchanges the roles of the two Lorentz $SU(2)$'s.

 In a similar fashion we can construct an index that reduces to the familiar squashing case \cite{Hama:2011ea}.
 Taking the twisted compactification from before, we would like the index to be of the form